ormahler/github-exercise/readme.md

 - I used a hard-coded number for the rate-limit number (10) but its better be extracted from the rate-limit request

 Disclaimer
-- I added 2 lines of code post time and marked them with `#overtime` comment just for the code to run
+- I added 2 lines of code post time and marked them with `#overtime` comment just for the code to run.
+A better solution would be to dump each batch result to results-file in order to avoid extensive memory usage.

 Extras